fabienchevalier/simple-api-grafana-monitoring/README.md

 # FastAPI Monitoring with Prometheus & Grafana

+> [!NOTE]
+> This was a student project.
+Application source-code is taken from the Ericsson NTN Orchestrator – Satellite Handover Demo project.

-This repository provides a ready-to-use example of deploying a simple FastAPI application instrumented with Prometheus metrics, alongside a basic monitoring stack using Prometheus and Grafana.
+This repository provides a ready-to-use example of deploying a simple static website with FastAPI, Prometheus, and Grafana using Docker Compose.
+The FastAPI application serves a static HTML page and exposes Prometheus metrics.
+Grafana is configured to visualize these metrics.

 ![image](screenshot.png)